SorenMV/rob1b217/README.md

 ## Synopsis

 This is our code for the p1 project.
 In this file there will be a short introduction for running the code we have made so far.
+Use the WIKI section for guides and commands.

 ## go_to_point: